vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-In contrast, here's how classical personal photography websites tend to be organized:
+For comparison, this is what personal photographer websites look like in the same notation:

 * website for photographer1 (hosted on site1)
   * photo galleryA (e.g. portraits)